furzepig/brachistochrone/_posts/reading/2018/2018-09-28-this_is_the_place_to_be.md

 ---
-layout: book
+layout: default
 category: book
-title: This Is The Place To Be
+title: "This Is The Place To Be"
-year: 2018
 ---

 ajdsaj